truongdd03/Holistics/README.md

 - After cloning the project and directing to its directory, run ` $node app.js `.
 The program should then be available at http://localhost:3000/.

 ## Features

+- Completed all the required/optional features (details below).
+Besides that, I also added some other features.

+### Additional features

+- [x] HELP / HELP + COMMAND: displaying help for all the commands or for a specific command

 ### Requirements